ankane/searchkick/README.md

 ---

-Does your startup use Searchkick?
+Does your company use Searchkick?
 Want free advising?
 Fill out [this application](https://goo.gl/forms/Or1HQTRb2rgQCNtd2)

 ---